Prediction or forecast: don't make the mistake anymore!

 - you ask employees to submit a prediction

-- in a technical usage, you may encounter prognosis as an adjective
+- in a technical usage, forecast can be encountered as an adjective

-What is the safest phrase when in doubt?
+What is the safest formula when in doubt

 - if you can say forecast, write prediction

-- if you can say forecasts or predicts, write prognosis
+- if you can say forecasts or predicts, write forecast

-This is the quickest way to decide without opening a dictionary in the middle of campaign preparation.
+This is the quickest way to decide without opening a dictionary in the middle of preparing a campaign.

 If you are organizing an internal sports contest and want a simple framework to manage predictions, rankings, quizzes, and multilingual animation, ccup.io offers a dedicated platform for companies, designed for major events like the World Cup or the Olympic Games.